 Our recommendations below come from our annual survey of Theme Park Insider newsletter subscribers.
 Locations with star ratings ★ ranked especially highly among our readers.
 Subscribe here to our free weekly email of theme park news to participate in the next ranking survey.

-Roundup Rodeo BBQ, a table-service, family-style barbecue restaurant, will open in Toy Story Land in spring 2023.
+Roundup Rodeo BBQ, a table-service, family-style barbecue restaurant, opened in Toy Story Land in March.

 Disney's Hollywood Studios is part of the sprawling Walt Disney World Resort, located in Lake Buena Vista, Florida – about 24 miles from Orlando International Airport.

 Note that Disney no longer provides free Disney's Magical Express bus service to and from the Orlando airport for its hotel guests.